 All students serving as TAs are expected to make appropriate efforts to improve their language and communication skills, which may require participating in training and improvement courses offered by the university.

 The Milton S. Eisenhower Library has extensive resources of books and journals and can draw freely on large nearby collections such as the Library of Congress.
-The department maintains a small reference library of books and journals.
-Resident full‑time Master’s candidates receive access to shared spaces in Whitehead Hall.
 The facilities of the University Computing Center are available to all students for research and instruction.
-The Department also has high‑capability computing resources for graduate students and faculty research in its quarters in Whitehead Hall.
+The Department also has high‑capability computing resources for graduate students and faculty research in its quarters in the Wyman Park Building.